Presessional courses: Frequently Asked Questions

 Please check your ‘Spam’ folder to ensure that any safeguards you may have will not block this message.
 You will need to have your passport and visa (if applicable) checked upon arrival and will then be provided with a student identification card.

 We will issue you with a student ID number.
 You can use this to sign up for an NUS extra card and make the most of the student discounts that come along with it.
-You will not receive a student ID card for the University of Birmingham until you arrive on Campus.
+You will receive a student ID card for the University of Birmingham when you arrive on Campus.

 How do I access welfare support?